 If your newborn doesn’t have a bowel movement within their first 1-2 days after birth, they may have Hirschsprung’s disease.
-California Pediatric Surgical Group provides comprehensive care for infants with congenital anomalies, such as Hirschsprung’s disease, at their locations in Santa Maria, Thousand Oaks, Santa Barbara, and two Ventura, California, offices.
+California Pediatric Surgical Group provides comprehensive care for infants with congenital anomalies, such as Hirschsprung’s disease, at their locations in Santa Barbara, and Ventura, California, offices.
 If your baby has Hirschsprung’s disease, call the location nearest you or book an appointment online today.

 Hirschsprung’s disease is a congenital condition that prevents stool from moving through the large intestine normally.
 A healthy large intestine contains nerve cells along its length that control bowel function.
 Children who have Hirschsprung’s disease are missing nerve cells at the end of their large intestine.

 The large intestine doesn’t work properly without nerve cells.
 With Hirschsprung’s disease, stool moves through the large intestine until it reaches the area lacking nerve cells.
 Then, the stool either stops or moves slowly.
 This leads to constipation and intestinal obstruction.

 Hirschsprung’s disease is present at birth and affects about one in 5,000 newborn infants.
 Because Hirschsprung’s disease is inherited, having a sibling or parent with the condition increases the risk.
 Having other inherited conditions, such as Down syndrome and congenital heart disease, also increases the risk of Hirschsprung’s disease.